Gardening: Social aspects

+Laws and restrictions

+In some parts of the world, particularly the United States, gardening can be restricted by law or by rules and regulations imposed by a Homeowners Association.
+In the United States, such rules may prohibit homeowners from growing vegetable gardens, prohibit xeriscaping or meadow gardens, or require garden plants to be chosen from a pre-approved list, to preserve the aesthetics of the neighborhood.
+Numerous challenges to these laws, ordinances and regulations have emerged in recent years, with some resulting in legislation protecting a homeowner's right to cultivate native plants or grow vegetables.
+Laws protecting a homeowner's right to grow food plants have been termed "right to garden" laws.

+Waste management

+Yard waste includes leaves, brush, grass clippings, and other organic materials.
+It can be chipped into a mulch or made into a finished compost that can be sold.

 Benefits

 Gardening is considered by many people to be a relaxing activity.
 There are also many studies about the positive effects on mental and physical health in relation to gardening.
 Specifically, gardening is thought to increase self-esteem and reduce stress.
 As writer and former teacher Sarah Biddle notes, one's garden may become a "tiny oasis to relax and recharge [one's] batteries."
-Involving in gardening activities aid in creativity, observational skills, learning, planning and physical movement.
+Involving in gardening activities aids in creativity, observational skills, learning, planning and physical movement.

-Others consider gardening to be a good hedge against supply chain disruptions with increased worries that the public cannot always trust that the grocery store shelves will be fully stocked.
+Others consider gardening to be a good hedge against supply chain disruptions, with increased worries that the public cannot always trust that the grocery store shelves will be fully stocked.
 In April 2022, about 31% of grocery products were out of stock which is an 11% increase from November 2021.

 Gardening can also support good numbers and a wide range of pollinators, but worryingly bees and other pollinators are in decline.
 Gardeners can make a difference to help reverse this trend.
 The main thing that matters is that they get their share of nectar to fuel their busy lifestyles, and this is where gardening can help them.